-Have you been thinking about full-time RVing with school-aged kids?
+Have you been thinking about homeschooling in an RV?
 What’s stopping you?
 Maybe your friends and family think you are crazy.
-Or maybe you’re just not sure how to get started.
-Whatever it is that is stopping you, I’m going to share some encouraging words to help you get on the road with your kids!
+Or perhaps you’re just not sure how to get started.
+Whatever it is that is stopping you; I’m going to share some encouraging words to help you get on the road with your kids!

 This post contains affiliate links.
 We receive a commission for purchases made via these links.